-The United States Congress instituted the 45-Day Rule in 1966 to correct a problem experienced by commercial lenders who suddenly found themselves losing their loan collateral when being set against a federal tax lien.
+The United States Congress instituted the 45 Day Rule in 1966 to correct a problem experienced by commercial lenders who suddenly found themselves losing their loan collateral when being set against a federal tax lien.
 The most basic principle employed in the adjudication of the priority of liens is “first in time is the first in right.”
 When the IRS makes an assessment for unpaid payroll taxes against a business, a statutory lien arises in favor of the federal government.
 The lien attaches to all property or rights to property belonging to the business.
 This lien is called a “silent” lien because it comes into existence without notice to the world.
 The lien, however, does not necessarily entitle the IRS to priority against most other secured parties unless the IRS files a notice of a federal tax lien.

 Once the IRS has filed an official notice of a federal tax lien against a business, both the business and the creditors of the business are placed in financial jeopardy.
+This is the 45 day rule.
 If you find your company in such a situation and the 45 days are passing, your future viability is being placed in serious crisis.
 If such a tax lien has been placed on your business and you are in a revolving loan agreement with an asset based lender such as a bank or a factor based on your assets or accounts receivable, please contact Peter Stephan and the Tax Resolution Institute before your cash flow evaporates and your business is closed down.

-The 45-day rule gives the IRS special rights against lenders that secured themselves with their customers’ collateral.
+The 45 day rule gives the IRS special rights against lenders that secured themselves with their customers’ collateral.
 The rule, which appears in Section 6323(d) of the Internal Revenue Code, (26 U.S.C.) states as follows:

 Even though notice of a lien imposed by section 6321 has been filed, such liens shall not be valid with respect to a security interest which came into existence after the tax lien filing by reason of disbursements made before the 46th day after the date of tax lien filing, or (if earlier) before the person making such disbursements had actual notice or knowledge of tax lien filing, but only if such security interest (1) is in property (A) subject, at the time of tax lien filing, to the lien imposed by section 6321, and (B) covered by the terms of a written agreement entered into before tax lien filing, and (2) is protected under local law against a judgment lien arising, as of the time of tax lien filing, out of an unsecured obligation.

-Translated, the 45-day rule states that a lender, whose collateral can be identified only after the federal tax lien filing, receives a priority of first position subject to the following four restrictions:
+Translated, the 45 day rule states that a lender, whose collateral can be identified only after the federal tax lien filing, receives a priority of first position subject to the following four restrictions: